guanlongzhao/ppg-gmm/README.md

 - In Matlab, run `script/demo.m`
     - This script generates a voice that sounds like the speaker in `test/data/tgt` but with the accent of the speaker in `test/data/src`
     - You will find the accent conversion syntheses under `test/data/temp/demo/ac_syntheses`
-    - The resulting syntheses will have low acoustic quality because the demo only uses 30 utterances from training
+    - The resulting syntheses will have low acoustic quality because the demo only uses 30 utterances for training
     - Some higher-quality samples we used in the paper can be found at https://guanlongzhao.github.io/demo/ppg-gmm
-- Want to work on your own data?
+- How to apply your own data?
 Read and modify `script/demo.m`

 ## Notes
 - In the paper, we used the [TANDEM-STRAIGHT](http://www.wakayama-u.ac.jp/~kawahara/STRAIGHTadv/index_e.html) vocoder (`TandemSTRAIGHTmonolithicPackage012`) and it is not open-source.
 Therefore, we cannot include that package here
     - Instead, we used [WORLD](https://github.com/mmorise/World) in this implementation
-    - We kept the TANDEM-STRAIGHT related code in this repo in case you have access to `TANDEM-STRAIGHT`.
-Note that we used `MulticueF0v14` from [Legacy-STRAIGHT](https://github.com/HidekiKawahara/legacy_STRAIGHT) as the pitch tracker to improve performance, as noted in the paper
+    - We kept the TANDEM-STRAIGHT related code in this repo in case you have access to TANDEM-STRAIGHT.
+Note that we used `MulticueF0v14` from [Legacy-STRAIGHT](https://github.com/HidekiKawahara/legacy_STRAIGHT) as the pitch tracker to improve the performance of TANDEM-STRAIGHT, as noted in the paper
-- This implementation is not the original code used for the experiments in the paper, but it is a close enough re-implementation of the original system
+- This implementation is not the original experimental code used for the experiments in the paper, but it is a close re-implementation of the original system

 ## Running into issues?
 - In the output folder of your experiment, you will find log files named in the form of `log_[TIMESTAMP]`.
 Try to read the logs and see if there is anything suspicious